bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-05-06-context-propagation-in-distributed-systems-and-cooperation-with-opentelemetry.md

 Having all of this we can already integrate our communication library with tracing and propagate context.
 What's great about this implantation is that if nobody will listen for our activity source and activities it will cost us close to nothing.

 Speaking about listeners, those days easiest way to integrate with tracing is `OpenTelemetry`.
-To make it easy for library clients, we can also prepare little extension method that will start listener:
+To make it easy for library clients, we can also prepare little extension method that will start listener (it will require `OpenTelemetry` library to be installed):

 ```csharp
 public static class OpenTelemetryTracingExtensions